-(1) An amount equivalent to the dividends paid on iA Financial Corporation's Common Shares is converted into additional PSUs.
+(2) An amount equivalent to the dividends paid on the Common Shares of iA Financial Corporation is converted into additional PSUs.
 This column indicates the number of PSUs initially granted plus an additional number of PSUs granted as dividends minus the number of PSUs cancelled.